FrontendMasters/react-enlightenment/what-is-react.md

 return <div style={mySelectStyle}></div>;
 ```

-For now, just keep in mind that the HTML elements that you see in React JavaScript code are being transformed into actual JavaScript/React code by Babel along with ES6 syntax.
+For now, just keep in mind that the DOM nodes that you see in React JavaScript code are being transformed into actual JavaScript/React code by Babel along with ES6 syntax.

-The `<MySelect>` component at this point consist of an empty React `<div>` element.
+The `<MySelect>` component at this point consist of an empty React `<div>` node element.
 That seems rather pointless, so let's change that.

 I'm going to define another component called `<MyOption>` and then use the `<MyOption>` component within the `<MySelect>` component (aka composition).